EdwardSierra/ScreenshotApp/README.md

 - Floating overlay button that can be dragged anywhere on screen
 - Rectangle or circle selection modes with real-time visual feedback
 - Cropped screenshot automatically saved and copied to the clipboard
+- Reuses the granted screen capture permission so you can take successive screenshots without re-sharing
 - Persistent logging written to `Android/data/<package>/files/logs/screenshot_app.log`
 - Foreground service architecture to keep the overlay active